 Having heard about the benefits of mindfulness I decided to give it a go.
 This involved following a DIY course: a book and accompanying CD.
 Each week involved a different practice or combination of mindfulness practices.
 I soon realised that my mind was wandering off far too easily – often to negative thoughts or worries.
 Stress and anxiety is known to play a part in IBS, so it was important to get to the bottom of this.
 Mindfulness teaches you to bring the mind back to the here and now through focusing on the breath, which in turn aids a refreshed perspective.

-The course has taught me react to situations differently compared to how I would have before.
-I’m able to reassure myself more at anxious time.
+The course has taught me to react to situations differently compared to how I would have before.
+I’m able to reassure myself more at times of anxiety.
 If I’m out and about and begin to feel anxious, I tell myself to stop, breathe and in doing so I reassess the situation.
 It’s quite incredible how a simple practice can change your whole perspective.
 I intend to keep mindfulness practices as part of my routine.

 In addition to this, I’ve revisited my youth with colouring books.
 Try and concentrate on something else whilst you’re colouring – it’s tricky!
 Your mind is focusing on the colouring, instead of anything else (e.g. negative thoughts).
 It’s also extremely relaxing (despite the frustration when going outside the lines!)

 There’s also a number of apps on the market which encourage taking some time out of your day to calm the mind, such as Headspace or Happify.
 All you need for a bit of calm in your day right at your fingertips!
 Best of all, these are both FREE.
 Happy days.